Other radios based on the same chassis:

-5-valve broadcast band radio, referred to in Columbus literature as the "Radio for the Smaller Home".
-One of a pair of radios in that category that Radio Corp of NZ released just post-WWII.
-This is broadcast-band version of the model 55 Corvette.
+Referred to in Columbus literature as the "Radio for the Smaller Home".
+One of a pair of radios in that category that Radio Corp of NZ released at the end of WWII.
+This is the broadcast-band version, while the other is the dual-wave model 55 Corvette.

 From the sales booklet:

 The five-valve radio has held, and will always hold a prominent place in New Zealand homes for the reason that most of our larger centres have excellent coverage from nearby broadcasting stations which cater adequately for the entertainment needs of a large proportion of the listening public.

 Therefore, in the knowledge that many people will choose five-valve radio in preference to higher-powered and more expensive models, Columbus has been concerned to provide in its range, two designs capable of superlative reproduction of local programmes but which will, if need be, reach further afield for distant broadcast and shortwave programmes.

 In both Model 53 (broadcast only) and Model 55 (dualwave), emphasis is strongly upon quality of tonal reproduction tonal luxury, if you will, at the highest levels that modesty of cost will permit.

 To reach this result, modern techniques of tonal control, which hitherto have been reserved for larger and more expensive radio, have been incorporated into these models and this inherent quality of design is further supplemented by the use of an 8-inch high fidelity loudspeaker and the acoustic advantages of substantial cabinet size.
 It is not usual to-day to find attributes such as these in five-valve radio, but it is precisely from such practice that Columbus is able to derive the undoubted superiority of performance of these models.